subbyte/haskell-learn/monad.md

 ### 3. Why does class provide us?
 Do not repeat yourself.

-Abstractions in programming languages such as macro and modules in C/Java/Python are invented to avoid repeating yourself.
+Abstractions in programming languages such as macros and modules in C/Java/Python are invented to avoid repeating yourself.
 Class is another abstraction to avoid repeating yourself.
 This abstraction is more powerful than a macro in C:
-- a macro is only doing straightforward code replacement.
+- A macro is only doing straightforward code replacement.
-- a class deducts and generates code from the rules.
+- A class deducts and generates code from the rules.

 ### 3. What does the monad class provide us?
 Do not repeat yourself when composing functions around specific types.